Search for Majora

 Search for Majora (Gesucht wird Majora) is a 1949 West German crime film directed by Hermann Pfeiffer and starring Lotte Koch, Hermann Speelmans and Camilla Horn.
+It was shot at the Euphono Studios in Düsseldorf and on location around the city and its vicinity, including at Burg Castle.
 The film's sets were designed by the art director Alfred Bütow.

+Synopsis

+Two returning prisoners of war attempt to find and deliver the formula for a revolutionary new synthetic fibre called Majora to the widow of the inventor, Professor Otto who told them its hidden whereabouts shortly before dying in a prisoner of war camp.
+They soon find a number of different figures on their trail including criminals and foreign spies.